 Differences Between OS X vs Linux

-OS X is the latest version of the Mac operating system, full of many advanced features such as hardware interaction available in the Apple Mac Book; this makes it a little different from Linux.
-Mac OS, which has a very appealing user interface with much ease of use working style and on the other hand Linux, which is known for its command-line interface, more popular for open source license that is very useful for the business world.
-Linux has a very strong community and has its various OS flavors for different purposes.
+OS X is the latest version of the Mac operating system, full of many advanced features such as hardware interaction available in the Apple Mac Book, making it slightly different from Linux.
+Mac OS has a very appealing user interface and an easy-to-use working style.
+On the other hand, Linux, known for its command-line interface, is more famous for open source license that is very useful for the business world.
+Linux has a strong community and various OS flavors for different purposes.
 Linux is similar to UNIX but not exactly UNIX.

-Head To Head Comparison Between OS X and Linux (Infographics)
+Head To Head Comparison Between OS X vs Linux (Infographics)

-Below is the top 9 comparison between OS X and Linux:
+Below are the top 9 comparisons between OS X vs Linux:

-Here are some of the key differences between OS X and Linux languages:
+Here are some of the key differences between OS X vs Linux:

-- Linux gives you the freedom to customize its code and make it according to your needs, while OS X code is not available for code customization.
+1. Linux allows you to customize its code and make it according to your needs, while OS X code is not available for code customization.

-- When you use Linux, you are free from surveillance; on the other hand, OS X monitors your activities up to some extent.
+2. When you use Linux, you are free from surveillance; on the other hand, OS X monitors your activities to some extent.
 So your secret will be safe with Linux.

 - KDE Plasma 5

-- Linux OS is very stable in nature as it is free from the bug (It doesn’t mean Linux is out of a bug, but some third-party tools generally cause the problem in Linux) while OS X gets a regular update to make it free from bug and to make it stable.
+4. Linux OS is very stable as it is free from the bug (It doesn’t mean Linux is out of a bug, but some third-party tools generally cause the problem in Linux), while OS X gets a regular update to make it free from bugs and to make it stable.

-- Linux is capable of reading data from other OS file system (It can read your hard drive if previously it was associated with OS X or other operating systems), while OS X is not capable of reading a file from other file systems.
+5. Linux can read data from other OS file systems (It can read your hard drive if it was previously associated with OS X or other operating systems).
+At the same time, OS X cannot read a file from different file systems.

-- Update in Linux is real-time (it means you can parallel works while an update is going on), while in OS X you need to deal with multiple steps with a reboot.
+6. Update in Linux is real-time (it means you can parallel works while an update is going on), while in OS X, you need to deal with multiple steps with a reboot.

-- Linux doesn’t compel you to pay money when you use it, you are free to pay or not to pay, and it means Linux is free, but the same is not true for OS X.
+7. Linux doesn’t compel you to pay money when you use it, you are free to pay or not to pay, and it means Linux is free, but the same is not valid for OS X.

-Below is the list of points, describe the comparison between OS X and Linux.
+Below is the list of points describing the comparison between OS X vs Linux:

 |Customization||Restricted and limited options are available.||Fully customizable with many options.
 You can make it according to your need if you know the Linux script.|

-One of the main advantages of Linux for the business world is the Open-source nature of Linux, which boost further experiment and development for multipurpose work; for example, Android OS, which gained popularity for Mobile devices, is based on Linux Kernel.
-While OS X is proprietary to Apple Inc. so whatever they create, you will have to be with it; there is no as such on-demand they will create especially for you, but if they will do, you will have to pay a very high price for your customization.
+One of the main advantages of Linux for the business world is the Open-source nature of Linux, which boost further experimentation and development for multipurpose work; for example, Android OS, which gained popularity for Mobile devices, is based on Linux Kernel.
+While OS X is proprietary to Apple Inc., whatever they create, you will have to be with it; there is no such on-demand they will create especially for you, but if they do, you will have to pay a very high price for your customization.

-OS X is very much popular among people who like entertainment and very attractive graphic.
-Linux is also full of graphic, but it is still behind OS X for this matter.
-In spite of being very costly, OS X supported devices are very popular, and the reasons are vivid since Linux is a little bit tricky, and even you need little technical knowledge to operate it to explore more.
-Since OS X is designed especially for a user who does not deal with technical things.
+OS X is very popular among people who like entertainment and beautiful graphics.
+Linux is also full of pictures but is still behind OS X. Despite being very costly.
+OS X-supported devices are top-rated.
+The reasons are valid since Linux is a bit tricky, and even you need little technical knowledge to operate it to explore more since OS X is designed especially for a user who does not deal with technical things.

 So who wins the debate?
-Well, we can say for non-technical user OS X is always a good choice.
-Still, if you are a little economical and have some technical expertise, then you will choose Linux as in upcoming year it will be more user friendly and my possible beat the OS X. Still, recently OS X is popular for the common man while Linux is rocking among business world and Techie.
+Well, we can say for non-technical users OS X is always a good choice.
+Still, suppose you are a little economical and have some technical expertise.
+In that case, you will choose Linux as it will be more user-friendly in the upcoming year and may beat OS X. Still, recently, OS X has been popular with the ordinary person while Linux is rocking among the business world and Techie.

-This has been a useful guide to the Differences Between OS X vs Linux.
-We have discussed OS X vs Linux head to head comparison, key differences, and infographics and comparison table.
+This has been a guide to OS X vs Linux.
+Here we discussed OS X vs Linux head-to-head comparison, key differences, infographics, and comparison table.
 You may also look at the following articles to learn more –